bfi-finance/chatgpt_usecase/readme.md

-this project aims to wrapped the use cases of chat-gpt into one package in order to make our life easier.
+this project aims to wrap the use cases of chat-gpt into one package in order to make our life easier.

 this project uses Python 3.10.9, I guess it should be fine